-Carrie E. Markovitz, Ph.D., is a Senior Research Scientist with NORC at the University of Chicago.
+Carrie E. Markovitz, Ph.D., is a Principal Research Scientist with NORC at the University of Chicago.
 Markovitz has extensive experience in project management, evaluation design, instrument development, site visits, interviewing, statistical analysis, and report writing.
 She is a statistician with 18 years of experience designing and directing both qualitative and quantitative evaluations of youth and community programs for foundations and government agencies.
 She specializes in research on youth development and programs that serve at-risk youth and has evaluated numerous programs for at-risk youth, examining a number of important youth outcomes, including education, employment, safety, life skills, and avoidance of negative behaviors, including criminal activity.

 Markovitz specializes in experimental evaluation designs and is currently directing and advising on several random assignment studies for NORC.
 Markovitz also lead the development of NORC’s web-based randomization tool for use by programs that participate in random assignment studies.
 Markovitz is the Principal Investigator for the Impact and Process Evaluation of the Minnesota Reading Corps Program.
 For this project, over 2,000 K-3rd grade students in over 20 elementary schools were randomly assignment to either be immediately enrolled in a supplemental tutoring program (treatment) or wait for services (control) during the 2012-13 school year.
 The evaluation currently is collecting data in over 20 pre-Kindergarten and Head Start programs for a quasi-experimental matched comparison design of their Pre-K program.